nuxeo/nuxeo-poll/README.md

     $ cp build.properties.sample build.properties
     $ vi build.properties

-You can then deploy Nuxeo Survey to your Tomcat instance with:
+You can then deploy Nuxeo Poll to your Tomcat instance with:

     $ ant deploy-tomcat